 High quality canvas replica of The Ashtiname of Prophet Muhammad ﷺ.
 It measures 57 x 112 cm which is the same size as the original document.
-For an additional £10, an in-house certificate will be provided containing a translation of the letter.
+The letter comes with an in-house certificate thats contains a translation of the letter.

 The Ashtiname of Prophet Muhammad ﷺ, also known as the Covenant or Testament (Testamentum), is a document which is a charter ratified by Prophet Muhammad ﷺ granting protection and other privileges to the followers of Jesus the Nazarene, given to the Christian monks of Saint Catherine's Monastery.
 It is sealed with an imprint of Prophet Muhammad's ﷺ hand.

 According to the monks' tradition, Prophet Muhammad ﷺ frequented the monastery and had great relationships and discussions with the Sinai fathers.
 Several certified historical copies are displayed in the library of St Catherine, some of which are witnessed by the judges of Islam to affirm historical authenticity.
 The monks claim that during the Ottoman conquest of Egypt in the Ottoman–Mamluk War (1516–17), the original document was seized from the monastery by Ottoman soldiers and taken to Sultan Selim I's palace in Istanbul for safekeeping.
 A copy was then made to compensate for its loss at the monastery.